Getting the best security value from Microsoft Defender for Office 365 when you have third party email filtering

 Step 1 – Understand the value you already have

 • Built-in protection offers a base level of unobtrusive protection, and includes malware, zero day (Safe Attachments), and URL protection (Safe Links) in email (including internal email), SharePoint Online, OneDrive, and Teams.
-Note that URL protection provided in this state is via API call only.
+URL protection provided in this state is via API call only.
 It doesn't wrap or rewrite URLs but does require a supported Outlook client.
 You can create your own custom policies to expand your protection.

 Read more & watch an overview video of Safe Links here: Complete Safe Links overview